Treating scoliosis with magnetic rods

 The technology means children endure fewer surgeries.

 Scoliosis is an abnormal, sideways curving of the spine, which in serious cases can lead to severe physical deformity, a shortened torso and, eventually, pulmonary and cardiac problems.
-In young patients with severe, uncontrolled scoliosis, growing rods can be inserted in the spine to ease the deformity and prevent the problem from getting worse.
+In young patients with severe, uncontrolled scoliosis, magnetic rods can be inserted in the spine to ease the deformity and prevent the problem from getting worse.

 Traditional growing rods have required minor surgery with general anesthesia about every six months to lengthen the rods as the child grows.